brainpy/BrainPy/docs_version2/apis/brainpy.dyn.ions.rst

 Ion Dynamics
 ======================

-.. currentmodule:: brainpy.dyn
+.. currentmodule:: brainpy.version2.dyn
-.. automodule:: brainpy.dyn
+.. automodule:: brainpy.version2.dyn

 In the context of the brain, ions are electrically charged particles that play a crucial role in the